bazmonk/digigurdy-baz/README.md

 Feel free to open an issue.
 I'll see what I can do.
 This is all in my spare time so responsiveness is what it is, but I will see your issue pretty quick.

 Part of rewriting this was with maintainability and extendability in mind.
 The code is well-formatted, I've abstracted the strings, MIDI interaction, buttons, keybox, crank, etc. into easy-to-use classes.
-I put a lot of effort into using readable variables, commenting the crap out of the code, and not doing too creative... a first-year programming student should be able to make sense of it.
+I put a lot of effort into using readable variables, commenting the crap out of the code, and not doing anything needlessly "clever"... a first-year programming student should be able to make sense of it.

 I haven't really thought of how I'll handle a bunch of competing pull requests because I'm not expecting it, but feel free to clone the repo, make improvements, and submit a pull request.
 I'm open to them.